k9w/instructions/containerOpenbsdChroot.md

 OpenBSD.

-If however you use one single partition for your entire OpenBSD install (not recommended) ensure it has those flags set or not set accordingly.
+If however you use one single partition for your entire OpenBSD install (not recommended), ensure it has those flags set or not set accordingly.

 Here is my fstab entry.